 Normally, the final step in the hiring process is the interview.
 The interview may involve meeting with one person or it may involve meeting with several different people.
 It may take place on one day or it may be spread over several days.
 Sometimes the interview process will take place in a social setting (dinner or a party), and other times it will be strictly in an office setting.
 In other words, no two interviews are exactly alike and you must be prepared for anything.
-For more information about interviewing, visit Career Connection or review the tips listed below.
+For more information about interviewing, visit Career Counseling and Support Services or review the tips below.

 Job Search Strategies

 There are many components to conducting and an effective job search.
 Ideally, job seekers should start a job search at least 6-9 months before desired employment.
 However, it is never too late to develop a personalized job search strategy.